Banner: Knocknarea at Sunset.

 of K52 by Leask.

-Section of K52 by Leask from R.A.S.
+The top section of Kerbstone 52 illustrated by Henry Leask, from R.A.S.
 Macalister's Penny Guide to Newgrange.
-Leask illustrated the stone from the cast reproduced above.
+Leask probably illustrated the stone from the cast reproduced above.
+The lower portion of the stone was buried and so was not cast or illustrated.

-There is some evidence that the huge mounds of both Knowth and Dowth were built over smaller mounds, and that stones from both Newgrange and Knowth were recycled from older buildings.
+It is now understood that the huge mound at Knowth is constructed around an earlier inner core.
+Dowth may also have been built over a smaller and earlier monument.
+It is also understood that stones from both Newgrange and Knowth were recycled from older buildings.

 Kerbstones 52 and 51.